tilt-dev/tilt.build/src/_includes/job_outro.md

 if it's different than we imagine.
 We especially would like to meet underrepresented/underestimated candidates.

-Remote is OK.
-A little over half the team is in NYC.
+About half our team is in NYC and working from home during the pandemic.
+About half is remote, each in a different city.
+We believe you can be successful in this role remotely.

 Must be authorized to work in the US, and able to work at least 5 hours overlap with US Eastern time.